 Limitations of Using HDMI Cables

-The reason this happens is that the picture format and aspect ratio (as defined by the program or broadcaster) is an integral part of the signal that travels through the HDMI cable, and the television must abide by the signal.
-Consequently, the picture will always be framed the way both the broadcaster and TV manufacturer want it to be framed.
+When using HDMI cables, changing the size of the picture may not be possible on certain models.
+The reason this happens is that the picture format and aspect ratio (as defined by the program or broadcaster) is an integral part of the signal that travels through the HDMI cable, and the television abides by the signal.
+This problem is generally found on older models.

-To deal with this problem, one way of enabling the TV's picture sizing feature is to use a different means of connecting the device to the TV, such as using the component video input or composite video input on your TV.
-The downside of this, however, is that you will loose some picture quality.
+One way to enable the TV's picture sizing feature is to use a different means of connecting the device to the TV, such as using the component video input or composite video input.
+The downside of doing this, however, is that you will loose some of the picture quality.
 See How Is My TV Hooked Up?.